Image of Delta Chat on a phone

 Using Delta Chat with Chatmail servers for decentralized, open, secure, private messaging

 I’ve been using Delta Chat for a while, and I even made my own server for it (see: How to make your own Delta Chat Email Server and compete with WhatsApp/Signal/Telegram), but after I did that, other members of the Delta Chat developer community made new server software called “Chatmail” which is even better for use with Delta Chat.
 The Chatmail server software is still open-source of course (you can download it here: GitHub – deltachat/chatmail: chatmail service deployment scripts and docs), and it uses popular open-source email programs; Dovecot and Postfix.
-So it’s still basically email, but there are some extra configurations and customizations.
+So it’s still basically email, but there are some extra configurations and customizations that significantly improve the privacy and security along with the user experience especially on iPhones.

 Firstly, Chatmail has an interface for automatically creating a new random email account and password.
 This makes onboarding from Delta Chat ridiculously easy.
 It amounts to: